lejdiprifti/lejdiprifti/README.md

 - 👋 Hi, I’m @lejdiprifti
-- 👀 I’m interested in software developmen.
+- 👀 I’m interested in software/app/web development.
 - 🌱 I’m currently learning React and React Native
 - 💞️ I’m looking to collaborate on building solutions for your business problems and crating cool stuff.
 - 📫 How to reach me: Visit https://lejdiprifti.web.app